Svea Life Guards: 1900s–2000s

 On 1 October 1984 the Life Guard Dragoons with Stockholm Defence District (K 1/Fo 44) was disbanded, and Svea Life Guards was renamed Svea Life Guards with Stockholm Defence District (I 1/Fo 44).
 The regiment took over the task as lower regional head of the Stockholm Defence District as well as the maintenance of cavalry troops in war organization.
-The regimental commander was the Commandant of Stockholm.
-The regiment consisted of a staff, a unit of territorial management, a training unit, including two training battalions and one support unit with subdivisions.
+The regimental commander became the Commandant of Stockholm.
+The regiment consisted of a staff unit, a unit of territorial management, a training unit (including two training battalions) and one support unit with subdivisions.
 The duties of the regimental commander as the Commandant of Stockholm, notably to state ceremonial activities, were coordinated by a garrison unit located at the Stockholm Palace in Stockholm.
 On 1 July 1994 the Life Guard Dragoons were separated and again became an independent unit.
-The unit was disbanded in 2000 as a result of the disarmament policies set forward in that year's Defence Act, and re-emerged the same year as the Life Guards (LG).
+The unit was disbanded in 2000 as a result of the disarmament policies set forward in that year's Defence Act of 2000, and then re-emerged the same year as the Life Guards (LG).